 Shorthand Description : T R J C S

+Physical Layout:The winner of the Bridge Battle earlier that day will attack first.
 There are 4 main entries to the castle.
 The Main Gate is on the north face, and has doors made from wood that can be closed to simulate the effect of a drawbridge being up.
 On the west face is Alexandria’s breach, which has two openings approximately 3.5’ wide separated by around 6 feet.
 On the east side is Black Widow’s Breach and the New Gate.
 Black Widow’s Breach is similar in layout to Alexandria’s Breach.
 The ground around the outside walls is built up so that the height from the ground to the top of the wall is around 5-6 feet, and the distance from the ground to the top of the crenulation is only around 4’ feet.

-This scenario will be run twice, with each side playing both the role of the attackers or the defenders.
-This year it will be a limited resurrection battle.
-Each defender will have 4 resurrections (5 lives), and can resurrect at will in the center of the castle (shown on map).
-The attackers can resurrect every 3 minutes, provided that they are at one of the two resurrection points at each 3 minute mark (total of 19 resurrections-20 lives).
+Scenario Play:This scenario will be run twice, with each side playing both the role of the attackers or the defenders.
+Attackers will be granted THREE (3) lives which translates to Two (2) resurrections.
+Defenders will have no resurrections.
+Resurrections may not be transferred to another.
 At the start of each run, the attackers will be arrayed outside the castle, with all attackers no closer to the walls than 50 feet away.
 All defenders must start in the inside of the castle.
-At the lay on, the attackers may commence with the seige.
-All gates and breaches will be considered closed at the start of the battle.
-To simulate the effects of siege, at 5 minute intervals the castle will become weaker.
-The weaknesses will follow this order:
+At lay on, the attackers may commence with the siege.
+All gates will be considered closed at the start of the battle.
+Breaches other than Black Widow’s Breach will be closed at the start of the battle.

-- @ 5 minutes after start -> Ramps can be used
+@ 5 minutes after start -> Side Gate opens

-- @ 15 minutes after start -> Other Breach Opens
+@ 10 minutes after start -> Other Breach Opens

-- @ 20 minutes after start -> Main Gate Opens
+@ 15 minutes after start -> Main Gate Opens

-Attackers may attempt to enter through any of the four entry ways (Main, Alexandria, Black Widow, and New Gate) or through the crenellations via the use of ramps after that weakness has come into play
+Attackers may attempt to enter through any of the four entry ways (Main, Alexandria, Black Widow, and New Gate) or through the crenellations via the use of ramps after that weakness has come into play.

 Ramps are governed by the following rules:

-- 4 people to carry
+4 people to carry

-- Once in place the ramp cannot be moved
+Once in place, the ramp cannot be moved

-- A ramp cannot be placed in the crenellation in a defensive fashion.
+A ramp cannot be placed in the crenellation in a defensive fashion.

-- Combatants cannot be attacked while on the ramps
+Combatants cannot be attacked while on the ramps

-- Archers *can* shoot from the ramps.
+Archers are not allowed to shoot from the ramps.

-On the inside of the crenellations, there will be a 3 foot diameter semi-circular landing zone.
+On the inside of the crenellations, there will be a 3-foot-diameter semi-circular landing zone.
 These zones will be marked.
 The zones are governed by the following rules:

-- Only one fighter may be inside the zone at a time
+Only one fighter may be inside the zone at a time

-- Can’t attack the fighter inside of the zone
+Can’t attack the fighter inside of the zone

-- A combatant cannot attack from inside the zone, and must leave the zone to attack defenders.
+A combatant cannot attack from inside the zone and must leave the zone to attack defenders.

-- Whichever side takes the castle the fastest will be awarded the point.
+Victory Conditions: Whichever side takes the castle the fastest will be awarded the point.